gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 Between the four functions, `getAddrRanges` and `recvFunctional` are the most straightforward to define.
 We just need to call the same functions from `memSidePort`.
 To define these two functions, add the following code under `namespace gem5` in `secure_memory.cc`:
 Between the four functions, `getAddrRanges` and `recvFunctional` are the most straightforward to define.
 We just need to call the same functions from `memSidePort`.
 To define these two functions, add the following code under `namespace gem5` in `secure_memory.cc`:
-Between the four functions, `getAddrRanges` and `recvFunctional` are the most straightforward to define.
-We just need to call the same functions from `memSidePort`.
-To define these two functions, add the following code under `namespace gem5` in `secure_memory.cc`:
-Between the four functions, `getAddrRanges` and `recvFunctional` are the most straightforward to define.
-We just need to call the same functions from `memSidePort`.
-To define these two functions, add the following code under `namespace gem5` in `secure_memory.cc`:

 ```cpp
 AddrRangeList